2600hz/kazoo/applications/crossbar/doc/ref/connectivity.md

 #### Schema

+Trunkstore configuration document - this is old stuff; do not recommend building off this if possible

 Key | Description | Type | Default | Required
 --- | ----------- | ---- | ------- | --------
 `account` | Information that applies to the account as a whole | `object` |   | `false`